rhnmac/personal-site/_posts/2026-07-04-on-being-the-greatest-nation-on-earth.md

 No other nation on earth so deeply believes in a set of ideas like we do.
 No other nation on earth understands its flaws and fights to correct them:  through the winter at Valley Forge; ourselves at Gettysburg; from Seneca Falls to the steps of the Capitol; on the beaches of Normandy; and on a bridge in Selma.
 We've always kept fighting for our ideas.

 America is a promise not yet fulfilled.
 It is a work in progress, a nation inured to change.
 Our responsibility as Americans is to question, to criticize, to protest, to push our country closer and closer to those ideals.
-We will never be perfect.
-It is that pursuit of perfection that makes us great.
+We will never be perfect, but it is that pursuit of perfection that makes us great the greatest nation on earth.